santosh/design-patterns/structural/README.md

 We want to perform same operation on individual element as we would on a group of elements.
 E.g. you could eat a grape, and if you are hungry enough, you would eat a bunch of grapes.

 In composites, the interface should be same as the each element.
 If each element has `print` method attached to them, the composite of them should also have same interface.

+## Decorator

+Intent: Attach additional responsibilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality.

+Allows us to dynamically attach additional properties and methods to existing objcets.
+Alternative to subclassing for extending functionality.